-ANSI accreditation signifies that the procedures used by standards setting organizations such as IAPMO meet the Institute's requirements for openness, balance, consensus and due process.
-This process brings together volunteers representing a variety of viewpoints and interests to achieve consensus on plumbing and mechanical practices.
-The UPC and UMC are the only plumbing and mechanical codes of practice to be named American National Standards.
+IAPMO's ANSI-accredited process brings together volunteers representing a variety of viewpoints and interests to achieve consensus on mechanical practices.
+The UPC and UMC are the only plumbing and mechanical codes of practice to be designated American National Standards.